bartoszbartkiewicz/Courses-and-Certificates/README.md

-# courses-and-certificates
+# Courses and Training

-My courses and certificates
+Repository contains Certificates and Statements of Accomplishment of Courses, MOOCs and other trainings I have accomplished.